Daigasso! Band Brothers: Gameplay

 As a song progresses, the top screen scrolls through one bar at a time (one stretching across the screen horizontally, and the next few bars shown below it).
-A cursor moves to show where in the song the player currently is, and as the cursor moves over a note's "head", the aim is to press the button displayed on that head, and if necessary holding it down until the end of the "tail".
+A cursor moves to show where in the song the player currently is, and as the cursor moves over a note's "head", the aim is to press the button displayed on that head, and if necessary, hold it down until the end of the "tail".
 Some long notes will have a tail extending across multiple bars, and very short ones will have none at all.
-Successfully hit the buttons at the proper time and it'll make an excellent piece of music, but hit it at the wrong time and it'll sound like a jumbled mess.
+Successfully hit the buttons at the proper time, and it will make an excellent piece of music, but hit it at the wrong time, and it will sound like a jumbled mess.

 As in many music/rhythm-based games, every single note is given a title based on the accuracy, and the more accurate notes increase the score by more.
-These ranks are Best (perfect timing), Good (slightly too fast or slow), Bad (the note's head will not disappear; much too fast or slow) and Miss (the correct note was not played at all, or stopped before the end of the tail).
+These ranks are Best (perfect timing), Good (slightly too fast or slow), Bad (the note's head will not disappear; much too fast or slow), and Miss (the correct note was not played at all, or stopped before the end of the tail).
 At the end of a song, the score is calculated as a number out of 100.

-In Free Play Mode the player scrolls through the songs using up and down on the D-Pad, and selects a part from the list using the touch screen.
+In Free Play Mode, the player scrolls through the songs using up and down on the D-Pad and selects a part from the list using the touch screen.
 Listed with the instrument name will be a star difficulty level from 1 to 5.
 In Amateur and Pro modes (which are judged separately and toggled via a switch on the title screen), the player's score is recorded and appears next to the instrument of the song.

-Progression through the game is done in the Recording Ticket mode, a single player mode where the player must play three randomly selected songs, depending on the ticket level of the player; for example a level three ticket will have the player randomly playing songs using instruments with a 3-star difficulty rating.
+Progression through the game is done in the Recording Ticket mode, a single-player mode where the player must play three randomly selected songs, depending on the ticket level of the player; for example, a level three ticket will have the player randomly playing songs using instruments with a 3-star difficulty rating.
 The goal is to play the three songs and get a total score of 240/300, while making as few mistakes as possible; if the player makes too many mistakes, represented by a bomb and a burning fuse, then the game ends.